nfdiop/ndeyefatoudiop.com/clzkwi177001w0al642bybfot.md

   );
 }
 ```

 ---

-### 67. Use the `useSyncExternalStore`to subscribe to an external store
+### 67\.
+Use the `useSyncExternalStore`to subscribe to an external store

 This is a rarely needed but super powerful hook 💪.

 Use this hook if:

-- You have some state not accessible in the React tree (i.e., not present in the state or context)
+* You have some state not accessible in the React tree (i.e., not present in the state or context)

-- The state can change, and you need your component to be notified of changes
+* The state can change, and you need your component to be notified of changes

-In the example below, I want a `Logger` [singleton](https://www.patterns.dev/vanilla/singleton-pattern/) to log errors, warnings, info, etc., in my entire app.
+In the example below, I want a `Logger`[singleton](https://www.patterns.dev/vanilla/singleton-pattern/) to log errors, warnings, info, etc., in my entire app.

 These are the **requirements**:

-- I need to be able to call this everywhere in my React app (even inside non-React components), so I won't put it inside a state/context.
+* I need to be able to call this everywhere in my React app (even inside non-React components), so I won't put it inside a state/context.

-- I want to display all the logs to the user inside a `Logs` component
+* I want to display all the logs to the user inside a `Logs` component

 👉 I can use `useSyncExternalStore` inside my `Logs` component to access the logs and listen to changes.